wareck/cgminer-gekko/README.md

 ### #####################################################################
-##  CGminer 4.12.0 GekkoScience Compac, 2pac & Newpack BM1384 & CompacF #
+##  CGminer 4.12.1 GekkoScience Compac, 2pac & Newpack BM1384 & CompacF #
 ### #####################################################################

-This is cgminer 4.12.0 with support for GekkoScience Compac, CompacF, 2pac.
+This is cgminer 4.12.1 with support for GekkoScience Compac, CompacF, 2pac.

-This software is forked from cgminer 4.11.1 original from ckolivas.
+This software is forked from cgminer 4.10.0 original from ckolivas.

-Then i added v.thoang gekko drivers
+Then i added v.thoang gekko drivers and kanoi upgrade, avalon updates , xtranonce

-I also adapted this code to my own material / miners / computer

 (you can refer to original documentation to docs/README)